-The United State Occupational Safety and Health Administration (OSHA) defines an explosive material as follows: a solid or liquid chemical which is in itself capable by chemical reaction of producing gas at such temperature and pressure and at such speed as to cause damage to the surroundings.
+The Globally Harmonized System (GHS) of classification and labeling of chemicals defines an explosive materials as follows: a solid or liquid substance (or mixture of substances) which is in itself capable by chemical reaction of producing gas at such temperature and pressure and at such speed as to cause damage to the surroundings.

-There are seven divisions for explosives.
+Under the GHS system, there are seven divisions for explosives.

-- Unstable explosives - Division 1.1 mass explosion hazards (i.e., nearly instant detonation of the entire quantity of explosive present) - Division 1.2 projection hazards but not mass explosion hazards - Division 1.3 present a fire hazard and minor blast or projection hazard - Divisions 1.4 through 1.6 very insensitive substances; negligible probability of accidental initiation or propagation
+- Unstable explosives - Division 1.1 mass explosion hazards (i.e., nearly instant detonation of the entire quantity of explosive present) - Division 1.2 projection hazards but not mass explosion hazards - Division 1.3 minor mass explosion or projection hazards - Divisions 1.4 through 1.6 very insensitive substances; negligible probability of accidental initiation or propagation